dotnet/csharplang/proposals/extensions_v2.md

     public int this<T>[int index] for SomeType<X> val { get { ... } }

     // Operator form:
-    public static SomeTypeX<X> operator+ <X>(SomeType<X> s1, SomeType<X> s2) for SomeType<X> { ... }
+    // note: no SomeType<X> val, an operator is static, so it is not passed an instance value. public static SomeTypeX<X> operator+ <X>(SomeType<X> s1, SomeType<X> s2) for SomeType<X> { ... }

     // Conversion form:
-    public static implicit operator SomeTypeX<X>(int i) for SomeType<X> { ... }
+    // note: no SomeType<X> val, an operator is static, so it is not passed an instance value. public static implicit operator SomeTypeX<X>(int i) for SomeType<X> { ... }

     // Constructor form:
-    public SomeType<X>() for SomeType<X> { }
+    // note: no SomeType<X> val, an operator is static, so it is not passed an instance value. public SomeType<X>() for SomeType<X> { }

     // *Static* extension method (not possible today).
-Called as `Assert.Boo("", "")` public static bool Boo(string s1, string s2) for Assert { }
+Called as `Assert.Boo("", "")`
+    // note: no `Assert val`, a static method is not passed an instance value. public static bool Boo(string s1, string s2) for Assert { }

     // Static extensions properties, indexers and events are all conceptually supportable.